cecyc/chrome-quit-facebook/README.md

+## This project has been archived

+Maintaining a Chrome extension was much more work than I had the time to do, so this has been archived.
+I may get back to this when I have more time to maintain.

+---

 # Quit Social Chrome Extension

 Simple Chrome extension that helps you quit social media by redirecting requests to Facebook or Twitter to cute cat videos instead.